lgatto/2017_09_25_OpenScience_EPFL/slides.md

 ## But then...

-> Why wouldn't anyone be an open research anyway?
+> Why wouldn't anyone want to do open research?

 ## Why isn't it open?

 > If *research is the by-product of researchers getting promoted* (
-> David Barron),, then shouldn't we, early career researchers (ECRs),
+> David Barron), then shouldn't we, early career researchers (ECRs),
 > focus on promotion and being docile academic citizens rather than
 > aiming for the more nobel cause of pursuing research to understand
 > the world that surrounds us, and disseminate our findings using